Why GitOps?

 Targeting and Rollouts

 Now that our application is deployed with our code change and is referencing our new flag, we can adjust the state via the configuration file and push the changes to Git.
+We will start by checking out a new branch, as we’re going to propose our change as a pull request and get review from a colleague.Internal Users

-We open the features.yml
+We open thefeatures.yml

 file and update the definition with a new segment and add a rollout rule on our flag which returns enable = true